mk12/sicp/notes/text.md

 #### Deadlock

-- Even with a proper implementation of mutexes and seralizers, we still have a problem with the account exchanging procedure.
+- Even with a proper implementation of mutexes and serializers, we still have a problem with the account exchanging procedure.
 - We serialize the whole procedure with both accounts so that an account may only participate in one exchange at a time.
 - There are two mutexes, so it is possible for something to happen in between acquiring the first and the second.
 - If we exchange `a1` with `a2` and concurrently do the reverse exchange, it is possible for the first process to lock `a1` and the second process to lock `a2`.